The future of local cultural decision making – Culture Commons

 As part of the 12-month programme, Culture Commons are conducting a series of Knowledge Exchange sessions and a Steering Group summit to convene partners and collaborators.
 Each session produces a co-designed Insight Paper which promotes consensus, new ways of working, shared language and relational capacity between sector stakeholders working to support the ‘devolution revolution’.
 The Foundation is participating in these dialogues and recommending partners to join the conversations and diversify the expertise.

-At the end of the programme, Culture Commons will publish a document for key decision makers outlining their findings and recommendations for the future of cultural devolution.
-The hope is to inform the design of new policy in the UK Government departments after the 2024 General Election.
+Culture Commons have published a digital policy tool for key decision makers outlining their findings and recommendations for the future of cultural devolution.
+The hope is to inform the design of new policy in the UK Government departments following the 2024 General Election.

 The programme is successfully identifying the challenges and opportunities in devolved local cultural decision, aiming to producing policy positions that empower the sector, mitigate geographical inequalities and help foster a more inclusive and co-designed cultural landscape in the UK – a priority for the Foundation’s Access to Culture programme.